 Since 2001 when I retired from the Wayne County Prosecuting Attorney’s Office, I have been a volunteer with several non-profit agencies, traveled and lived abroad, enjoyed my children and their families, and, most of all, being with my wife of over 52 years.
-During my travels, I would always go to art museums in any city that I visited.
-I loved looking at all forms of art.
-I would try to articulate my feelings when I saw a work that excited me.
-I would ask myself what it was that moved me.
-But, behind those feelings, I wanted to product art that would fulfill my need to communicate and would excite others.
+During my travels, I loved visiting art museums.
+I wanted to produce art that would communicate ideas and feelings, and would excite others.

-For that, I chose photography.
-Since early childhood, I loved to look at photographs.
-Usually, these were black and white photos that my father took and placed in large photo albums.
+I chose photography.
+Since early childhood, I loved to look at photographs in large family photo albums.
 There would be photos of family and places – each with its own story to tell.

-In junior high school I became more active in photography.
-With the help of my father, I set up a small darkroom in the basement of our house and would develop film and make contact prints from negatives that I took with my Brownie camera.
+In junior high school I started taking my own photos with a Brownie camera.
+With the help of my father, I set up a small darkroom in the basement of our house and would develop film and make contact prints from negatives of my photos.

-I have continued to take photos and own various cameras since that time.
+I have actively continued to take photos using a variety of film and digital cameras.

-In November of 2015, I purchased a new higher end digital camera and began to learn all that I could about its use and the principles that go into making and processing a photograph.
+In November of 2015, I purchased a new higher end digital camera and began to learn all that I could about its use and the principles that go into making a photograph.